CUSTOMER SUPPORT DASHBOARD T-MOBILE INTERNAL REPRESENTATIVES

 02 | Synthesis — Canonicalizing Pain Points

-Rather than accumulating feedback, I consolidated findings into a canonical pain-point framework.
+Rather than collecting fragmented feedback, I consolidated insights into a clear framework to identify systemic patterns.

 Effort vs Impact imbalance